 Finally, how do UV-C air and surface disinfection models work?

 UV-C Air and Surface Disinfection models contain one or more germicidal ultraviolet lamps.
-Germicidal lamps are short-wave, low-pressure mercury vapor tubes that produce ultraviolet wavelengths that are lethal to microorganisms.
-Approximately 95% of the ultraviolet energy emitted is at the mercury resonance line of 254 nanometers.
+Germicidal lamps are short-wave, low-pressure tubes that produce ultraviolet wavelengths lethal to microorganisms.
+Approximately 95% of the ultraviolet energy emitted is at 254 nanometers.
 This wavelength is in the region of maximum germicidal effectiveness and is highly lethal to virus, bacteria, and mold spores.
 As the air passes through the UV-C purifier chamber or the surface is exposed to germicidal UV light, the genetic material of microorganisms is deactivated, preventing them from reproducing and rendering them harmless.

 Learn More About UV-C Air and Surface Disinfection & Shop Our Full Product Line

-Made in the USA from U.S. and imported parts, the ultraviolet air and surface purifiers from Atlantic Ultraviolet Corporation® are constructed of the highest quality materials for ultimate durability.
+Made in the USA from U.S. and imported parts, the UV-C air and surface disinfection models from Atlantic Ultraviolet Corporation® are constructed of the highest quality materials for ultimate durability.
 Our UV Application Specialists will help you decide which one is right for any particular residential, commercial, or industrial application.

 Learn Here!
 Ultraviolet.com